Economy of Barbados: Manufacturing

+Export markets have been severely damaged by competition from cheaper Caribbean and Latin American countries.
+But domestic manufacturing also faces serious potential problems, as trade liberalisation means that the government can no longer protect national industries by imposing high tariffs on imported goods.
+Thus, Barbadian manufacturers must compete with other regional economies with lower wage costs and other overhead.
+The other significant industrial employer is the petroleum sector.
+Oil deposits are located in the southern parishes, but oil has not been produced in commercial quantities.
+The island's one small oil refinery closed in 1998 and moved refining to Trinidad and Tobago, where labour and other costs are cheaper.
+After oil products, rum is the second largest export produced by the country.
+Barbados has four commercial rum distilleries: West Indies Rum Distillery, Mount Gay Rum, Foursquare, and St Nicholas Abbey.

 Mining

 Deposits of limestone and coral were quarried to meet local construction needs.
 Production of limestone in 2000 amounted to 1.5 million tons.
 Clays and shale, sand and gravel, and carbonaceous deposits provided limited yields.
 Hydraulic cement production totalled 267,659 tons in 2000, up from 106,515 in 1996.

+Oil and gas

 Oil production is also undertaken in Barbados, with much of the on-shore activity taking place in Woodbourne, Saint Philip.
 As of 2025, Barbados was said to have about 257 onshore oil wells, although just 50 to 55 of them were operational.
 The oil and gas industry in the country is under Barbados National Oil Company (BNOC).
 As for gas production, BNOC CEO said that production covered about 30 percent of domestic need in 2025.
 BNOC was (2025) considering ways to enhance gas and oil production and extract more gas and oil resources from older wells.